Treasurer, Brendan Ferrara

 Mark Chaffer, an alumnus of UMBC and Technologist at T. Rowe Price, has lived in Baltimore City and County for over a decade.
 He spends his free time volunteering with community groups, providing financial coaching for undergraduates and working with adaptive athletes.

 Mark is also an adaptive athlete, winning the America’s Strongest Disabled Man contest in 2018.

 John was born and raised in Baltimore before moving away for more than two decades.
 Returning to the City Center in 2016, he’s resided at 10 Light for almost four years, works at T. Rowe Price in Information Technology, and has a Masters in both Database Administration and Project Management.

 John volunteers with the Great Baltimore Oyster Partnership, teaches school children about the importance of Chesapeake Bay ecological conservation, serves on CCRA’s Communications Committee and as our primary photographer/design artist.

-Marla Johnson has lived in City Center since 2017.
-She is a magistrate of Circuit Court for Baltimore City.
-Additionally, she is a mentor to 5th grade students at Commodore John Rodgers Elementary/Middle School and volunteers at the Harambee Center in West Baltimore.
-Marla has earned a B.A. in Politics & African American Studies from Princeton and a J.D. from the Duke University School of Law.
+Marla Johnson resides at 10 Light and is a magistrate of Circuit Court for Baltimore City.
+She’s also a mentor to 5th grade students at Commodore John Rogers Elementary/Middle School, volunteers at the Harambee Center in West Baltimore and serves on CCRA’s Safety & Security Committee.

 (C) 2019 City Center Residents Association, Inc. All Rights Reserved.